Roni-Seikh/VirtuNexa-Memory_Card_Game/README.md

 ## 🎯 Project Goal
 This project was developed as part of my internship at **VirtuNexa**, aimed at designing an interactive **flip-and-match memory game** to enhance cognitive skills and memory retention.
 The objective was to create a visually appealing and user-friendly game that provides an engaging experience across multiple devices.

+This game serves as an excellent exercise for improving **concentration, memory recall, and pattern recognition**.
+It is suitable for users of all ages, offering an enjoyable way to train the brain while having fun.

 ---

 ## 📂 Folder Structure